CubityFirst/skyblockguides/docs/Technical/Setting up a VM.md

 14. Start the VM.

 :::warning[Mouse Stuck?]
-If your mouse is stuck inside of the Window, you can press `Ctrl + Alt` to release it.
+If your mouse gets stuck inside of the Virtual Machine, you can press `Ctrl + Alt` to release it.
 :::

 15. Click next, and click the button that says `I don't have a product key`.